moderngl/moderngl-window/README.md

 ## Features

-* Easily create a window for ModernGL using Pyglet, PyQt5, GLFW or SDL2 supporing basic keyboard and mouse controls in a generic way.
+* Easily create a window for ModernGL using Pyglet, PyQt5, GLFW or SDL2 supporing basic keyboard and mouse controls in a generic way
+* Easily load resources like textures, shaders, objects/scenes
+* A highly pluggable library.
+Create your own window types and loaders

+Also keep in mind this is a library.
+You are not required to use the windows or resource loaders we provide.
+It's all up to you.
+Just provide your `moderngl.Context` and you are good to go.

 ## Supported Platforms